tangentsoft/pidp8i/HACKERS.md

 we may need it to work with [BSD `make`][bmake] as well, so if you are adding features, you might want to stick to the common subset of features implemented by both the GNU and BSD flavors of `make`.
-We do not anticpate any need to support any other `make` flavors.
+We do not anticipate any need to support any other `make` flavors.

 This, by the way, is why we're not using some heavy-weight build system such as the GNU Autotools, CMake, etc.  The primary advantage of GNU